realmorg/realm/apps/web/src/pages/docs/index.md

 While Realm excels in enabling fast prototyping, it's also capable of supporting production-ready applications, as demonstrated by this website.

-To gain insight into the motivations behind building this framework, I've written an article called the "<anchor-link href="https://dev.to/oknoorap/i-built-webcomponents-based-framework-i-am-html-developer-2jjb" target="_blank">HTML Developer Manifesto</anchor-link>," which delves into the principles that drove the creation of Realm.
+To gain insight into the motivations behind building this framework, I've written an article about "<anchor-link href="https://dev.to/oknoorap/i-built-webcomponents-based-framework-i-am-html-developer-2jjb" target="_blank">HTML Developer Manifesto</anchor-link>," which delves into the minds that drove the creation of Realm.

 ## Need help?